Fattoresaimon/I2CEncoderV2.1/README.md

 ## Licensing

-Hardware and firmware are licensed under GPL-3 license Documentation is licensed under a Creative Commons BY-SA 4.0 international license
+Hardware and firmware are licensed under GPL-3 license.

+Documentation is licensed under a Creative Commons BY-SA 4.0 international license.

 **If you want to donate for my work, i would really appreciate it.
 You can donate here with this link.
 Thank you!**